But as I fall asleep at night and slowly emerge to waking life in the morning, I think about how I will navigate

 A collaboration between Liz Rosenfeld, Tanja Erhart & Juli Reinartz

-In the frame of OUR DANCE - the living room edition at Heizhaus Berlin
+Public reading in the frame of OUR DANCE - the living room edition at Heizhaus Berlin

 Hello, welcome everybody.
 My name is Juli Reinartz and I am the first one to speak for “But as I fall asleep at night and slowly emerge to waking life in the morning, I think about how I will navigate”.
 I am sitting in a half dark big and very high space in the rear end of Uferstudios in Berlin into which the sunlight send its last glows of the day through big windows.
 I am middle aged and wear long hair because I love the feeling of wind in it.
 Because we leave the door open in the space, there is a little bit of wind coming in once in a while.